Celebrating Black Joy: A Collection of Picture Books by Black Authors

 This collection of joyful picture books by Black creators includes some of our very favorite inclusive picture books that shine a light on beautiful friendships, families, traditions and fun.

-Every month of the year, and particularly in February when we celebrate Black History Month, it is important for children to read and listen to stories that showcase Black joy - books that show Black kids and families doing everyday things and sharing community, hopes, and dreams with people they love.
+Every month of the year, and particularly in February when we celebrate Black History Month, it is important for children to read and be read stories that showcase Black joy - books that show Black kids and families doing everyday things like so many books featuring white characters do.
 We believe that these books belong in classrooms and homes all year long.

 The ABCs of Black History | Author: Rio Cortez | Illustrator: Lauren Semmer | Publisher: Workman Publishing Group

 The ABCs of Black History includes uplifting and affirming information about Black history.
-This book includes bright and lively illustrations and pages at the back with more in depth information.
-It can be read in one sitting, or more slowly to deepen knowledge and critical thinking about each topic.
-This book is the perfect one to revisit again and again.
+The bright and lively illustrations and pages at the back with more in depth information make this book an appealing and important one to revisit again and again.

 My Rainbow | Authors: Trinity and DeShanna Neal | Illustrator: Art Twink | Publisher: Kokila

-This book is written by a real-life mother-daughter duo.
+This book is written by a real-life mother daughter duo.
 It is a beautiful representation of the power of being loved by people who truly embrace our full selves.
 Trinity is a transgender girl who wants long hair just like her dolls.
 She cannot find a wig that makes her feel like herself, so her mom works to create a wig that is just as special as her daughter.
-This book is sure to give you the warm and fuzzies!

 Soul Food Sunday | Author: Winsome Bingham | Illustrator: C.G.
 Esperanza | Publisher: Harry N. Abrams